...

 US Regulations: Storage Guidelines for Raw Milk

-In the United States, the FDA and USDA strongly advise against drinking unpasteurized milk because it can carry dangerous bacteria like Listeria, Salmonella, and E. coli.
+In the United States, the FDA and CDC safety channels strongly advise against drinking unpasteurized milk because it can carry dangerous bacteria like Listeria, Salmonella, and E. coli.
 Pregnant women, children, and those with weak immune systems are especially at risk.
 If you choose to consume raw goat milk, make sure you follow safety steps strictly.
 If you choose to consume raw goat milk, refrigeration and timely use are essential because raw milk spoils quickly and carries higher bacterial risk than pasteurized milk.

 👉 For universal dairy safety tips applied to infants, review our guide on safe storage tips for breast milk in your US kitchen.